Customer Charter 2023/24

 What to do if you do not want to receive marketing information

-You have the right to prevent marketing information being sent direct to you.
-If you prefer not to receive information from us or from any other organisation to which we may disclose your personal information, you can opt out of further marketing by clicking the relevant boxes on the screen upon which you provide information or by writing to us by mail or email.
+You have the right to prevent marketing information from being sent directly to you.
+If you prefer not to receive information from us or from any other organisation to which we may disclose your personal information, you can opt-out of further marketing by clicking the relevant boxes on the screen upon which you provide information or by writing to us by mail or email.

 Your Rights to Access Your Information

-You have the right to see a copy of the Information that we hold about you.
+You have the right to see a copy of the information that we hold about you.
 We may charge a small fee towards the cost of administering any request you make.
-The current fee is £10.00.
-You may ask us to make any necessary changes to your Personal Information to ensure it is accurate and up-to-date.
+The current fee is £10.00 (but subject to change without notice).
+You may ask us to make any necessary changes to your Personal Information to ensure it is accurate and up to date.

 The club is making efforts where practical to try and operate as a more environmentally friendly organisation.
 We recognise the importance of minimising our impact on the local environment.
-We aim to encourage players, fans, staff and anyone involved in our Club to save energy and be more environmentally conscious
+We aim to encourage players, fans, staff and anyone involved in our Club to save energy and be more environmentally conscious.
+The Club is registered and working towards the EFL/Green Club initiative.

 How to Contact Us

-Data Protection Officer, Shrewsbury Town Football Club, Greenhous Meadow, Oteley Road, Shrewsbury SY2 6ST
+Data Protection Officer, Shrewsbury Town Football Club, Montgomery Waters Meadow, Oteley Road, Shrewsbury SY2 6ST or via email to email@example.com

-The Club Supporter Liaison Officer (SLO) whose role will be to converse and communicate with supporters and be a central contact for supporters, position is held by: Brian Caldwell, CEO , Shrewsbury Town FC.
-01743 289 177 / Brian.firstname.lastname@example.org.
+The Club Supporter Liaison Officer (SLO) whose role will be to converse and communicate with supporters and be a central contact for supporters, position is held by: Roger Groves email: firstname.lastname@example.org

 Appendix 2 is contacted

 (iiii) If a fixture has been in progress for less than 45 minutes a replacement ticket will be offered to all spectators.
-Any fixture abandoned after 45 minutes of play, then no such arrangement will apply.
-Full price admission will apply for a fixture rearranged under these circumstances.
+If any fixture is abandoned after 45 minutes of play, then no such arrangement will apply.
+Full-price admission will apply for a fixture rearranged under these circumstances.

 23.2 Replacement Ticket Arrangements